nmateev/TelerikGroupProject/README.md

 We've combined all this layers together using composition in conjunction with abstract classes and interfaces to deliver the required user experience and interaction with the store.

+ Main features of our store:
+-	log in
+-	list all products
+-	sort by price ascending  / descending  ,  by category  ,  by name
+-	search products  by name, brand, category, below given price, above given price or description
+-	customize products
+-	add products to your shopping  cart
+-	discount options depending on your user status
+-	order items in your shopping cart
+-	show order details

 If you want to see our project you can go at https://github.com/caddok/TelerikGroupProject There you will find the full source code and all the required assets to execute it.